FZJ-IEK3-VSA/DataDesc/schema/DataDesc_schema_v1.0.md

 ## DataDesc Document

-Explaining the structure of DataDesc JSON documents.

-... is structured into `info` on the software in general, `components` which groups the software's functions ...
+A document adhering to the DataDesc standard is structured into `info` on the software in general, `apiFunctions` which groups the software's functions and additional top-level information, such as the version of DataDesc (`dataDescVersion`) and OpenAPI (`openapi`) used.
-The DataDesc vocabulary is used in the `info` and `components` section.
+The DataDesc vocabulary is used in the `info` and `apiFunctions` section.
+In particular, the `info` section contains general metadata about the software, such as the software title, a description of the software and the version of the software. `apiFunctions` is an array of different JSON-objects describing API function definitions.
+Each function must have a unqiue `identifier`.
+A `description` of the function as well as information on `inputVariables` and `outputVariables` is not required but highly recommended for clarity.
+Variables in both arays have a `dataSchema` property that specifies both the data type (`type`) as well as arbitrary metadata (`properties`), which in and of itself is a list of JSON objects.

 ## Examples